iamgiddyaboutgit/iamgiddyaboutgit.github.io/README.md

 # Acknowledgements

-Thank you Felipe Cordero for a great template!
+Thank you, Felipe Cordero, for a great template!